Jake Powell: Controversy

 Throughout his career, Powell had been involved in a number of controversies on and off the field.
 In the sixth inning of the April 29, 1936 game between the Senators and the Detroit Tigers, the avowedly anti-semitic Powell intentionally collided with Jewish star Hank Greenberg, breaking Greenberg's wrist and costing the first baseman his season after only 12 games.
 While playing for the 1936 World Series team, he received a $5,000 check, which he later gambled away.
 He also stole various items out of hotel rooms during his baseball days.
 During a dugout interview in a July 1938 game versus the Chicago White Sox at Comiskey Park, Powell was asked by WGN radio announcer Bob Elson how he stayed in shape during the off-season.
 Powell – who claimed to be a policeman in his hometown of Dayton, Ohio (but in reality had only applied without being hired) – replied that he kept in shape by "cracking niggers over the head with my blackjack."
 He was subsequently suspended for 10 days by Commissioner Kenesaw Mountain Landis, for making "an uncomplimentary reference to a portion of the population."
 He was later ordered by the Yankees to walk through Harlem as an act of apology, accompanied by noted Black aviator Hubert Julian.

-In November 1948, Powell was arrested in Washington, D.C. for passing bad checks.
-He drew a revolver while at a police station and committed suicide.
+On November 4, 1948, Powell was arrested in Washington D.C. for passing a bad $25 check.
+Powell, who had a history of passing bad checks in other states, was on the way to New York City with his partner, Josephine Amber, to find a judge that would marry him after every judge in the area rejected him.
+Amber told Powell that she had a judge in New York City that could get the job done, but stated that the judge was not available.
+Powell had been looking at getting married while simultaneously married to his first wife, Elizabeth.
+Powell had cashed $300 in checks and another one for $25 while paying his hotel bill.
+The desk clerk at the hotel called the bank in Dayton, Ohio on the check and was notified that Powell did not have an account.
+The assistant hotel manager followed Powell and Amber to Union Station, where they intended to catch a train.
+The manager called the police, who arrested Powell at the stadium.
+Amber followed them to the police headquarters.

+Powell called a friend at the Montgomery County police and recommended that he come home to Ohio and straighten out.
+Amber was asked to talk to the police in a nearby office.
+She informed police that they should frisk Powell for any weapons.
+At that moment, Powell pounced on his gun and fired two shots into his head, killing him instantly.
+The police inspector stated that the two detectives who were interviewing Powell and Amber were not going to be disciplined for allowing the suicide because they were not expected to know that Powell would be carrying a gun over a $25 bad check.